Hitchin Boys' School: End of Free School

-The School in the late 19th and early 20th centuries
+19th and 20th centuries

 In 1888 the great debate regarding the quality of schools and their students was resolved, with a new proposal of a higher education school, the British School being one example designed for the poorer members of the community.
 So it was that Frederic Seebohm formed a Scheme, one that would provide for both the girls and boys of Hitchin.
 Already Dame Mary Radcliffe and Vicar Hildesley (not a relation to Mark Hildelsey) had founded the Girls' School, and so the Boys' School was born again.
 Natural Science, Drawing and English Grammar were among the subjects to be compulsory teaching for the School.
 The School was now fee-paying, occasionally £12 a year, sometimes £6 a year.

 Now the problem of a site arose.
 Thanks to donations from several wealthy families, including Seebohm's, the Scheme decided to purchase land known as the Woodlands in Bancroft.
 It was here that the new School opened on 1 May 1889, its first Headmaster Joseph Edward Little of Lincoln College, Oxford.
 Ironically, when the ownership of the land was examined it was found to have been John Mattocke's previously.
 In the beginning the Girls' and Boys' School were both in the large Portmill Lane building, but within two years the new buildings for the Boys' School were ready, and Portmill was free for the Girls' School to do with as they pleased.
 Compulsory education was still young, and Hitchin was still a market town that saw manual work as a better alternative to written education.
 Parents removed students if discipline was implemented, set homework was not completed and attendance was poor.
 In 1897 Little left, dying in 1935.